gunharth/britannicus-stone/content/collections/pages/sustainability.md

     bottom_space: 0
     image: sustainability/2560-x-1440-17.jpg
   -
-    copy: 'As part of this we have launched a revised version of our Sustainability Statement which all members are asked to sign up to.
+    copy: 'As part of this The Stone Federation have launched a revised version of their Sustainability Statement which all members are asked to sign up to.
 Stone Federation members are encouraged to:'
     top_space: 90
     bottom_space: 0
     link: false